Bowe Bergdahl: Investigation, court-martial, and conviction

-Colonel Jeffery Nance declined to dismiss the case in February 2017, then it was appealed and was denied by the U.S. Army Court of Criminal Appeals in March.
-Bergdahl's defense then filed a third motion, again asking to dismiss the case over the comments from Trump.
+Colonel Jeffery Nance, the military judge presiding over the case, declined to dismiss the case in February 2017; Bergdahl's appeal was denied by the U.S. Army Court of Criminal Appeals in March.
+His defense team then filed a third motion, again asking to dismiss the case over the comments from Trump.
 Bergdahl returned to court for a pre-trial hearing on May 5, 2017, where the judge said he intended to start jury selection on October 16, 2017.

-However, it was announced on August 21 that Bergdahl had rejected a trial by jury and chose instead a trial by military judge Colonel Nance.
+On August 21, it was announced that Bergdahl had rejected a trial by jury and chose instead a trial by military judge Colonel Nance.
 On October 16, 2017, Bergdahl, via his attorney, pleaded guilty to charges of desertion and misbehavior before the enemy.
 His sentencing hearing was slated to take place on October 23.

-On October 23, the military judge heard arguments to renew a motion to dismiss the court-martial, citing recent comments by President Trump on October 16.
+On October 23, Nance heard arguments to renew a motion to dismiss the court-martial, citing recent comments by President Trump on October 16.
 President Trump said that he couldn't comment on the case, and added, "but I think people have heard my comments in the past."
 Prosecutors claimed that Trump was merely trying to distance himself from his previous remarks about Bergdahl.
 Sentencing testimony began on October 25.

-On November 3, 2017, military judge Nance accepted Bergdahl's guilty plea and sentenced him to be dishonorably discharged, reduced in rank, and fined $1,000 per month from his pay for ten months, with no prison time.
+On November 3, 2017, Nance accepted Bergdahl's guilty plea and sentenced him to be dishonorably discharged, reduced in rank, and fined $1,000 per month from his pay for ten months, with no prison time.
 The fine and reduction in rank were to take effect immediately, while the discharge was stayed pending automatic appeal.

-The judge did not give his reasons for the sentence, which was later reviewed by General Abrams.
+The judge did not give his reasons for the sentence, which was later reviewed by General Robert B. Abrams.
 As the final sentence included a punitive (dishonorable) discharge, it was reviewed by the United States Army Court of Criminal Appeals.

 After the sentencing, President Trump tweeted "The decision on Sergeant Bergdahl is a complete and total disgrace to our Country and to our Military."
 In June 2018, General Abrams approved the sentence.

+On August 28, 2020, his sentence was approved by the Court of Appeals for the Armed Forces.